johnmarktaylor91/torchlens/README.md

 <img src="gallery/simple_demo_examples/simple_recurrent.png" width=30% height=30%>

-And here it is for a very complex transformer model ([swin_v2_b](https://arxiv.org/abs/2103.14030)) with 1932 operations in its forward pass (you can grab the saved outputs of every last one):
+And here it is for a very complex transformer model ([swin_v2_b](https://arxiv.org/abs/2103.14030)) with 1932 operations in its forward pass; you can grab the saved outputs of every last one:

 <img src="gallery/transformers/swin_v2_b_demo.jpg" width=70% height=70%>